diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 __Referencing Variables and Functions__
 Referencing a variable in a test element is done by `bracketing the variable name with '${' and '}'`.

-Functions are referenced in the same manner, but by convention, the names of functions begin with "__" to avoid conflict with user value names.
+Functions are referenced in the same manner, but by convention, the names of functions begin with `"__"` to avoid conflict with user value names.

 Some functions take arguments to configure them, and these go in parentheses, comma-delimited.
 If the function takes no arguments, the parentheses can be omitted.
-For example âˆ’

-If a function parameter contains a comma, then make sure you escape this with "\" as shown below
+If a function parameter contains a comma, then make sure you escape this with `"\"` as shown below
 ```javascript
 ${__BeanShell(vars.put("name"\,"value"))}
 ```